Bikini: Mass acceptance

-A woman wearing a modern microkini in a casual outdoor setting; this neon green swimsuit features a triangle top and thong bottoms.
+Women in bikinis at the Hietaniemi Beach in Helsinki, Finland, in 2014.

 Réard's company folded in 1988, four years after his death.
 Meanwhile, the bikini had become the most popular beachwear around the globe.
 According to French fashion historian Olivier Saillard, this was due to "the power of women, and not the power of fashion".
 By 1988 the bikini made up nearly 20% of swimsuit sales, more than any other model in the US, though one-piece suits made a comeback during the 1980s and early 1990s.
 In 1997, Miss Maryland Jamie Fox became the first contestant in 50 years to compete in a two-piece swimsuit at the Miss America Pageant.
-Actresses in action films like Blue Crush (2002) and Charlie's Angels: Full Throttle (2003) made the two-piece "the millennial equivalent of the power suit", according to Gina Bellafonte of The New York Times.
+Actresses in action films like Blue Crush (2002) and Charlie's Angels: Full Throttle (2003) made the two-piece "the millennial equivalent of the power suit", according to Gina Bellafonte of The New York Times.According to Beth Dincuff Charleston, research associate at the Costume Institute of the Metropolitan Museum of Art, "The bikini represents a social leap involving body consciousness, moral concerns, and sexual attitudes."

-Women in bikinis at the Hietaniemi Beach in Helsinki, Finland, in 2014.

-According to Beth Dincuff Charleston, research associate at the Costume Institute of the Metropolitan Museum of Art, "The bikini represents a social leap involving body consciousness, moral concerns, and sexual attitudes."
 By the early 2000s, bikinis had become a $811 million business annually, according to the NPD Group, a consumer and retail information company, and had boosted spin-off services like bikini waxing and the sun tanning industries.
 The first bikini museum in the world is being built in Bad Rappenau in Germany.
 The development of swimwear from 1880 to the present is presented on 2,000 square metres of exhibition space.

 By 2017, the global swimwear market was valued at US$18,5 billion with a compound annual growth rate of 6.2%.
 Part of the increased consumption of bikinis and swimwears can be attributed to influencers who promote and endorse various brands around the year.
 Soccer player and best selling author Mo Isom describes it as, "We're flooded with Instagram bikini pics."
 It was estimated in 2016 that in 2019 the USA would be the largest swimwear market (US$10 billion), followed by Europe (US$5 billion), Asia–Pacific (US$4 billion) and Middle East and Africa (about 1 billion).